akhil970/ML-DL/RAG-PROJECTS/p1/readme.md

 * Streamlit UI is designed for simplicity; no document uploads are included — documents must be placed in `data/`.
 * The retriever is designed to reduce hallucinations by filtering results aggressively.

----

-## Next Steps for Learners

-* Try adding more documents and ask cross-document questions.
-* Experiment with different embedding models (e.g., MiniLM, Instructor-xl).
-* Swap Mistral with another GGUF model (Gemma, LLaMA).
-* Customize the prompt template for different response styles.

----

-Do you want me to also include a **"Common Issues & Fixes"** section (e.g., about Conda env, Python version mismatches, missing langchain subpackages)?
-This could help learners avoid frustration.